-This potential General Plan conflict could be addresses through an amendment to Policy LU-2.4.
-Mitigation Measure 2 has been added to address this potential inconsistency.
+This potential future General Plan conflict could be addresses through an amendment to General Plan Policy LU-2.4 prior to adoption of the zoning amendment.
+Mitigation Measure 2 has been added to address this potential future inconsistency.

-Mitigation Measure 2: Undertake a General Plan Amendment to revise Policy LU-2.4 if the implementation or program H-2.9.3 results in a conflict with the annexation standards of the Land Use Element.
+Mitigation Measure 2: Complete a General Plan Amendment to revise Policy LU-2.4, prior to adoption of a zoning amendment to implement optional program H-2.9.3 if the zoning amendment results in a conflict with the annexation standards of the Land Use Element.